 Farmed in Vaults of Madness.

 Master Architect is a set you can utilise to boost the group dps a bit further.
 It is arguably better on low cost ultimates to proc the set bonus.
 Has more place in smaller groups which lessen the pro’s of aforementioned sets (plus, in 4man or small pvp skirmish you will utilise more damage yourself as a healer), if you are not running a damage spec MA 5 set piece bonus is already being reduced 33.3% in its effective to my opinion.
+However it still can be a great boon to a trained trial group when other sets prove to be lackluster.
 Be mindful of your positioning, give the buff to 2 nearby DD’s.

 I prefer to run a Master Restoration staff on my frontbar, allowing for strong heals due to Restoration staff passives as well as utilising the skill tree.
 The Master Restoration staff grants stamina restore when using springs, helpful for the group in situations where mechanics require you to block or dodge regularly (and one of the few tools to restore stamina to tanks that are holding down block).
 I switch out traits depending on the group; Precise for raw power healing, Decisive for comfortable content allowing to pump out more ultimate (mandatory equip if wearing Master Architect), Defending if you are lower CP to compensate for the max stat loss/loss in defensive CP’s.
 The remaining traits have no significant value over these according to my own testing.